chandbasha24/Shoshin-Tech-assignment/README.md

-# You can access the project’s GitHub repository and deployment link below:
+# You can access the project’s deployment link below:
 https://chandbasha24.github.io/Shoshin-Tech-assginment/